PO Box 101268

 APIAVote has been aggressive in developing and executing its communication and media relations strategy with the focus on promoting AAPI issues and stories that highlight the importance of AAPI civic and electoral participation

-Thus far, APIAVote has worked with Los Angeles Time Editorial Board and CNN to build relations with the organizations as well as to educate their editors, reporters, and producers of the Asian American and Pacific Islander issues and demographics.
+Thus far, APIAVote has worked with Los Angeles Time Editorial Board and MSNBC to build relations with the organizations as well as to educate their editors, reporters, and producers of the Asian American and Pacific Islander issues and demographics.

 In addition, APIAVote is working with its media and community partners in developing a communications infrastructure that will strengthen the capacity to frame and promote appropriate messages that will support the overall education, outreach and mobilization activities at the local level.